Ugonna Onyenso: Early career

-Born in Owerri, Kingsley played football as a kid before a local coach proposed playing basketball to him.
+Born in Owerri, Onyenso played football as a kid before a local coach proposed playing basketball to him.
 Kingsley was a student-athlete at the NBA Academy Africa in Thiès, Senegal, where he played for three years.

-He then moved to the United States to play for the Putnam Science Academy in Putnam, Connecticut.
+In January 2021, he moved to the United States to play for the Putnam Science Academy in Putnam, Connecticut.
+With Putnam, Onyenso averaged 13.2 points, 9.2 rebounds and 2.7 blocks per game as the team went 20-0 during his tenure there.

 In August 2021, he also played for Team England of the Amateur Athletic Union (AAU).
 He played in the 2022 NBA Academy Games and averaged 13.2 points, 9.2 rebounds and 2.7 blocks per game.

 College career

-On August 2, 2022, Kingsley committed to Kentucky, choosing them over Kansas, Memphis and Oklahoma.
+On August 2, 2022, Onyenso committed to Kentucky, choosing them over Kansas, Memphis and Oklahoma.

 National team career

-In November 2021, Kingsley was selected for the Nigeria national senior team by coach Julius Nwosu.
+In November 2021, Onyenso was selected for the Nigeria national senior team by coach Julius Nwosu.
 In his debut, he scored 10 points, four rebounds and two blocks in 16 minutes against Uganda.
 At age 17, he became the youngest player in history to play for the Nigerian national team.

+Personal

+Onyenso is the son of Martins and Lilian Chinyere, and he has four siblings.